ibm-cloud-docs/Registry/registry_overview.md

    ```
    {: pre}

-2. To log your local Docker daemon into the registry so that you can push or pull images, run the `ibmcloud cr login` command.
+2. Log in to the registry by running the `ibmcloud cr login` command.

 ### Global registry
 {: #registry_regions_global}